Bobby's Logo

 The Cars

 Another great Pop-Rock/New Wave album where the D-50 has been largely used.
-From the beginning, you can hear again the famous Internal 21 "DigitalNativeDance" song during the introduction of "Leave Or Stay" (Track 1):
+From the beginning, you can hear again the famous Internal 21 "DigitalNativeDance" and Internal 16 "Living Calliope" factory presets during the introduction of "Leave Or Stay" (Track 1):

 MP3 demo

-Another use is during the great ballad "Fine Line" (Track 4).
-The organ sound played during all the song and the breathy pipe type sound you can hear at the end of each chorus are clearly D-50 patches:
+Another use is during the "Fine Line" (Track 4) ballad.
+The organ sound played during all the song is a variation from the Internal 18 "Slow Rotor" patch:

 MP3 demo

-At the end from "Go Away" (Track 10) you can clearly recognize a typical D-50 special sound FX:
+At the beginning and the end from "Go Away" (Track 10) you can clearly recognize a typical D-50 special sound FX:

 MP3 demo